-- Happy and engaged learners. - Children posing questions about the computing curriculum which they want to research. - A range of different activities including planning programs, creating different programs or animations etc, discussion based lessons on online safety. - Children able to self-reflect on their progress, finding both areas of success and evaluating areas of possible improvement. - Confident children who are willing to persevere with skills they are developing.
+- Happy and engaged learners. - Children posing questions about the computing curriculum which they want to research. - A range of different activities including practical lessons, research lessons, showcase of inventions and evaluations of designs. - Children able to self-reflect on their progress, finding both areas of success and evaluating areas of possible improvement. - Confident children who are willing to persevere with skills they are developing.